qcif-training/StatisticalComparisonsUsingR/_episodes/06-ANOVA.md

 {: .output}

-The output shows a pairwise comparison and associated p-value for each combination of the groups being tested - groups 2 and 1 first, then group 3 and 1, and finally groups 3 and 2.
+The output shows a pairwise comparison and associated p-value for each combination of the groups being tested - groups 2 and 1 first, then groups 3 and 1, and finally groups 3 and 2.
 In this example, the p-values are all 1 - there is not evidence for even the slightest difference between the groups!